vb-pogribnyi/OpenCircle/Open Circle.md

 ![01_eval](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\01_eval.png)

-Also we visually understand what does the final loss mean.
-If we have MSE of 0.12 after training - is it good or bad.
+Also, we visually understand what does the final loss mean.
+If we have MSE of 0.12 after training - whether it is good or bad.
 Or to judge if the model predicts wrong really noisy images, or is bad in general.
 Ultimately, to see if it work at all.

 ### 4.2 Performance statistics

 Now that we have trained a bunch of models, we can see which parameters affect the model performance.
-Afterwards, we may choose a set of parameters for our final model(s)
+Afterward, we may choose a set of parameters for our final model.

 To do that, we will find correlation scores between the loss at the end of the training and the model parameters (filters number and pooling size).